-OVERVIEW: This community funder for the state of Maine supports early childhood education, access to education, racial equity, seniors, and entrepreneurship.
-There are numerous funds here that accept unsolicited requests.
+OVERVIEW: The Maine Community Foundation is a community funder for the state of Maine that supports early childhood education, access to education, racial equity, seniors, and entrepreneurship.

 FUNDING AREAS: Early childhood education, access to education, racial equity, seniors, entrepreneurs